vrtejus/MediScribe.AI/backend/README.md

 Send your GPG `USER_ID` to an admin to get access.
 Example of `USER_ID` if you followed every instruction in the GPG key pair creation process: `First Last (Comment) <email>`

-After you've been granted access, you can pull the latest from `main` and continue with the steps below.
+After you've been granted access, you can pull the latest from `main`, run `git-crypt unlock` and continue with the steps below.

 > Once you have access, you can give access to anybody else by running: `git-crypt add-gpg-user USER_ID`